Baby Registry Products

 What to Consider When Choosing a Swaddle

-The good news is that you have so many options, but that can also leave you asking, “How do I choose?”
-It’s about personal preference for you and your baby, but some things to consider include the type of material, like bamboo, cotton, and muslin, the correct size and weight, which can usually be found on the tag of a swaddle, ease of use, temperature, and the season.
+The good news about swaddling is you have so many options—but that can also leave you asking, “how do I choose the right one?”
+It’s all about personal preference for you and your baby, but some things to consider include the type of material (like bamboo, cotton, and muslin), the correct size and weight (which can usually be found on the tag of a swaddle), ease of use, temperature, and the season.

 Safety When Using a Swaddle